syncfusion-content/windowsforms-docs/WindowsForms/QTP/Installation-and-Deployment.md

    ~~~
    {:.prettyprint }

-   > Note: In the preceding code, the fully qualified name of the DLL given in the <DllName> tag assumes that you have installed the Essential QuickTest Professional in the following default path:_
+   N> In the preceding code, the fully qualified name of the DLL given in the <DllName> tag assumes that you have installed the Essential QuickTest Professional in the following default path:_
-   >

    > C:\Program Files\Syncfusion\Essential QuickTest Professional\<Version number>\

    If you have installed Essential QuickTest Professional in any other path, you need to give the correct path of the DLL in all the <DllName> tag.
 For example, if Essential QuickTest Professional is located in D:\Essential QuickTest Professional\<version number>, then the code should be as follows: